jgeumlek/WiimoteGlue/README.md

 ##Known Issues

-* Though each controller can be in a different mode depending on its extension, there is just one mapping for each mode.
+* Though each controller can be in a different mode depending on its extension, there are just two mappings for each mode: gamepad or keyboard.
 * Sometimes extensions aren't detected, especially when already inserted when a wiimote connects.
 Unplugging them and re-inserting generally fixes this.
 * Though the Wii U Pro supports changing the button mappings and axis mappings, it does not allow inverting the axes.
 * Since the Wii U Pro is already detected by SDL, WiimoteGlue leads to "duplicate" controllers.
 * Number of virtual gamepads is hard-coded to 4.
 * Any wiimotes connected before starting WiimoteGlue will be ignored.
 * Keyboard/mouse emulation is not perfect.
+Expect changes in the interface.
 * Currently single-threaded, handling all input events across all controllers.
 May introduce latency?
 * Virtual gamepads don't change their axis sensitivities or deadzones when their input sources change.
 The deadzone ideal for a thumb stick might not be the ideal for a tilt control.
 * Code is messy as a personal project.
 Particularly, i18n was not a concern when writing it.
 Sorry.